covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Policy/SupportforPolicies.rst

        totally disagree, disagree, neither/nore, agree, totally agree :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

 Under the current circumstances, do you disagree or agree with the following (possible) policies against spreading the coronavirus?
-All shops except for supermarkets and pharmacies have to stay closed; *Variable:* ``supp_close_most_shops``
+All shops except for supermarkets and pharmacies have to stay closed
+ *Variable:* ``supp_close_most_shops``

 .. csv-table::